-Most ecommerce entrepreneurs only take the time to check out their mobile version after they’ve installed the Shopify theme into their site.
-It’s critical that you take a look through every Shopify theme on both your smartphone and your tablet.
+They only take the time to analyze and optimize their mobile experience after they’ve installed the Shopify theme into their site.

-And again, look for mobile layouts which are familiar.
+And again, try to look for mobile layouts which are familiar for your shoppers.

 Always try to keep mobile responsiveness in mind when you’re looking for the best Shopify theme for your store.

 Take a look at the great webstore theme by Bika, which offers a very well done mobile experience.

 5. Look for Lightweight Shopify Themes